Dr Rebecca Sudore: changing focus from planning end of life to preparing for end of life decisions

 ‘Do you know what you’re going to eat next Tuesday?
 The answer: ‘it depends’.

 And so it is in planning for what’s essentially the unknowable in the end of life journey.
-Dr Sudore’s research and objective instead is: prepare for decision-making.
+Dr Sudore’s research recognizes the possibility of not everyone agreeing and focuses on preparing for decision-making.
 Seemingly simple questions, says she, open the floodgates.

 - Is there anyone you’d trust to make medical decisions?